Felix Camacho (boxer): Professional boxing career

 Two more wins followed his first loss before Camacho scored what was perhaps the biggest win of his career: faced with the then 4 wins, 10 losses and 2 ties Darryl Pinckney, Camacho scored a 12 rounds split-decision points win, with two judges seeing him as the winner and one seeing him as the loser, to lift the Florida State Super Bantamweight championship on June 30, 1990, at the Lee County Civic Center in North Fort Myers.
 Despite finishing his career with a losing record, Pinckney scored big wins over world champions Prudencio Cardona, Junior Jones and Guty Espadas Jr.

 On November 27, 1991, Camacho boxed with José "Yungo" Badillo, who was undefeated in seven previous contests, in San Juan.
 He lost to Badillo by an extremely close, eight rounds unanimous decision, losing by one point on two of the judges' scorecards and by two on the third card.
 Badillo would later challenge Tom Johnson and Naseem Hamed for world championships, losing to both.

 After one win following the Badillo loss, Camacho met the 12-3 Mexican, Alberto Cepeda, for the WBF Super-Bantamweight championship, on May 27, 1992, in San Juan.
 Camacho won the lightly regarded title by a ninth-round knockout.

 Camacho then fought Orlando Fernandez, a former WBO world Super-Bantamweight champion, on September 4, 1992, at San Juan.
 Camacho lost a relatively close but unanimous ten rounds decision to his 13 wins, 5 losses opponent in a contest which the WBF did not regard as a championship fight.
 The closeness and competitiveness of their first bout led Camacho and Fernandez to have a rematch soon afterwards, this time with Camacho's WBF Super Bantamweight title on the line.
-Their rematch was held on December 9, 1992, in San Juan and this time, Fernandez won more comprehensively, winning by a twelve-rounds unanimous decision by scores of 117-112 on two of the judges' scorecards and 116-112 on the third one.
+Their rematch was held on December 9, 1992, in San Juan and this time, Fernandez won more comprehensively, winning by a twelve-rounds unanimous decision by scores of 117–112 on two of the judges' scorecards and 116–112 on the third one.

 World title fight

 Two wins followed the second loss to Fernandez, and then, Camacho was ranked in the Super Bantamweight division by the IBF, one of boxing's four major recognized world championship organizations.
-On November 1994, Camacho traveled to South Africa, where on November 19 of that year, he challenged IBF world champion, the 24 wins, 2 losses Vuyani Bungu at the Carousel Casino at Hammanskraal.
-Camacho won a couple of rounds on the judges' scorecards, but he still lost by a twelve rounds unanimous decision, with scores of 119-110, 117-111 and 118-111, all against him.
+In November 1994, Camacho traveled to South Africa, where on November 19 of that year, he challenged IBF world champion, the 24 wins, 2 losses Vuyani Bungu at the Carousel Casino at Hammanskraal.
+Camacho won a couple of rounds on the judges' scorecards, but he still lost by a twelve rounds unanimous decision, with scores of 119–110, 117-111 and 118–111, all against him.